top of page

 I argue that none of my past actions regarding the hope of establishing a pair bond through transactional means was correlated with or caused by a cycle of abuse.
 I genuinely wanted to connect with females in a manner I ignorantly believed they actually desired.

-Now, long since the days of what I joking refer to with my friend “Blanca” as “sucka shit,” I no longer romance women.
+Now, long since the days of what I jokingly refer to with my friend “Blanca” as “sucka shit,” I no longer romance women.
 Having gone my own way, I adaptively and unconditionally accept what is without nonsensically demanding that things ought to be any other way.

 My decision to discontinue intimate partner relationships was based on a rational decision and not the result of self-disturbed beliefs.
 Because I’m not in the habit of giving advice, I don’t recommend the path I’ve chosen to others.